-- Job Shadow Agreements and Shadow Report forms shall be obtained from the Job Placement/Career & Community Resources Office (CCR) prior to the job shadow. - Students must obtain all signatures on the Shadow Agreement before going on the shadow.
-Adult students not enrolled in Associate High School do not need parent signature. - The completed Shadow Agreement must be submitted to the Job Placement/Career & Community Resources Office (CCR) at least 2 school days before the shadow date. - Students will be marked with an unexcused absence for the shadow day.
-The absence will be expunged upon submission of a thoroughly completed and signed Shadow Report form to the Job Placement/Career & Community Resources Office (CCR).
+- Job Shadow Agreements must be completed by CVCC instructor through Jobready WBL for approval prior to a Job Shadow.
+Job Shadow Report forms shall be obtained from the Office of Work-Based Learning Office or CVCC instructor prior to the job shadow. - Students must obtain all signatures on the Shadow Agreement before going on the shadow.
+Adult students not enrolled in Associate High School do not need parent signature. - The completed Shadow Agreement should be submitted in Jobready WBL at least 2 school days before the shadow date. - Students will be marked with an unexcused absence for the shadow day.
+The absence will be expunded upon submission of a thoroughly completed and signed Job Shadow Report form to the Office of Work-Based Learning.
 The report should be submitted immediately upon return to CVCC from the shadow.